 Cordage – TOUGH-GRID 750lb.
 Paracord

 You know it, you love it.
 Paracord is the one item that all preppers love.
-Good for load management, shelter construction and a thousand other uses, from first aid to security, there is always, always, always a need for strong, sturdy cordage in survival situations.
+Good for load management, shelter construction and a thousand other uses, from first aid to security, there is always, always, always a need for a sturdy, strong paracord in survival situations.

 A hank of cord is small, easily stashed or wrapped/woven around your other gear, meaning there is no excuse not to have it.
 You can use it to pitch a shelter, tie a knife into an improvised spear and lash a few sturdy branches together to make a sledge.
 With paracord, some imagination and a knowledge of a few working knots, everything is possible.